 - Have had a bleed into the brain (a haemorrhagic stroke).

 - Take certain medicines that may interfere with your anticoagulant.
-For example, certain medicines interact with warfarin and increase your risk of bleeding (for example, aspirin or ibuprofen).

 - Have major bleeding and this is not being treated.

 - Are going to surgery where you might be at risk of a major bleed.